rachelgray7448/README-generator/README.md

 *[Questions?](#questions)

 ## Description:
 Generates a README.md based off of user input for categories including the title of the project, a description of the project, installation instructions, how to use the application, licensing information, contribution guidelines, instructions on any tests used, and a contact section.
+View a video of the application in use here:  https://drive.google.com/file/d/12OYK8SgLGBpKu1NFBMOThkHEFOaIG4lz/view
 ## Installation:
 N/A
 ## Usage: